 1) Employees should love the company.
 Individuals who work for a company should feel comfortable, cozy, demanded, and that their potential and creativeness are being appreciated and manifested.

 2) Employees should feel the company.
 Workers should understand a company’s corporate culture and values.

 3) Employees should understand the company.
-Your team should know pains and gains of a company, be constantly updated on important changes in a company’s life, and realize a company’s goals.
+Your team should know the pains and gains of a company, be constantly updated on important changes in a company’s life, and realize a company’s goals.

 As you see, it is all about effective internal branding and creative HR management.

 The rule is simple: your company works for employees – your employees work for your company and bring in new clients.
 Such an environment cultivates within workers passion towards their company and profession as well as the desire to contribute to the organization’s success and growth.

 Creating a proper environment so your employees can become effective salespersons is especially relevant in the software development industry, where not only PMs, engagements managers, and top management but also developers often communicate with clients.

 2. Your Brand Sells

 The proper branding of your company online and in the real world can boost your sales as well.
 In 2012, McKinsey conducted a study according to which brand drives sales in 19%, 18%, and 14% of cases in the USA, Germany, and India respectively.
 At the same time, roughly the same or lesser percentage of the sales success was attributed to the traditional sales processes.

 In the era of saturation, it is essential to pop out and attract attention, and there are two ways of attracting positive attention to your company: